queilawithaQ/documentation/_pro/builds-and-configuration/setting-ssh-private-key.md

 Check out the [README page](https://github.com/codeship-library/docker-utilities/tree/master/ssh-helper) for more information on our SSH Helper tool.
 {% endcsnote %}

-#### 2. Configure your Codeship config files with the following as guidance
+#### 2. Configure your CodeShip config files with the following as guidance

 ```
 # Dockerfile